zaphosting/docs/docs/linux-proxy.md

 sudo nano [your_filename]
 ```

 This should open the nano editor, which will allow you to enter contents.
 Copy the following template into the editor.
-You need to adjust `[your_domain]` with the domain you wish to proxy, followed by `[your_target_server]` for the target server you wish to reach.
+You need to adjust `[your_domain]` with the domain you wish to proxy followed by `[your_target_server]` for the target server you wish to reach.

 ```
 upstream targetServer {